COMBINE-lab/salmon/doc/source/salmon.rst

    of the different algorithms is an ongoing area of research.
 However, preliminary testing suggests that the sparsity-inducing effect of running the VBEM with a small prior may lead, in general, to more accurate estimates (the current testing was performed mostly through simulation).
-If these results persist through more thorough testing, the VBEM may become the default inference mode in future versions of Salmon.
+Hence, the VBEM is the default, and the standard EM algorithm is accessed via the `--useEM` flag.

 """""""""""""""""""